Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 This course is both an academic and vocational course combining university-based learning with assessed work experience conducted under the supervision of professionally qualified social workers.

-Graduates are fully qualified social workers, eligible for employment in a wide range of professional social work posts.
+Graduates are eligible to apply for registration as professionally qualified social workers with the Health and Social Care Professionals Council (CORU) and are also eligible for employment in a wide range of professional social work posts.

 As social work is a vocational career, it is important to consider whether it is the right career for you, prior to embarking on a professional training course.
 Meeting with social workers to find out what they do, reading widely about social issues and problems, and doing voluntary or paid work in the social work/social care field are all helpful steps in reaching this decision.
 It is also important to think about your own personal style and attributes to see if they fit with social work: